-Schedule: Talk about where games are, when they will be, practices, etc. Also tell them that not everyone will pitch.
-Lots of parents want their kids to pitch.
+Schedule: Talk about where games are, when they will be, practices, etc. If your league has kid's pitch then tell them you'll have a few one hour pitcher/catcher practices to work on pitching mechanics.
+Tell them these will NOT be done in secret.
+Also tell them that not everyone will pitch.

 Equipment: Talk about equipment players need - i.e. a glove (bats are usually not needed as they're provided by the team).
 Find out if anyone is left handed and if they might want to play catcher because that'll mean you'll want to see if your league has a left-handed catcher's mitt.
-They can use their regular glove if need be, but why not get them a catcher's mitt and most leagues have a few.